 Now it may not seem like it at first, but it takes a lot of control to shake your booty.
 My very first class had me a sweaty red-faced mess by the end – and that was just a beginners class!
 As you advance – traveling combination steps, layering shimmies, undulations – it’s hardcore.
 But every single person I’ve asked about their experience learning bellydance has said the same thing – that it restored their confidence in their bodies and self-esteem.

 Kostana, who specializes in folkoric dance styles like Turkish and Romani, started off twelve years ago as a former college runner whose knees had been killed by the sport.
 She chose bellydance initially because, like many of us, she was looking for something fun for fitness – “so I wouldn’t quit!”
-By practicing five times a week with bellydance, she got in shape quickly and after a few years studying, decided to pursue a professional career.
+By practicing five times a week with bellydance and using supplements, she got in shape quickly and after a few years studying, check this Resurge review.

 My first bellydance class was with Kostana at Saffron Dance, and I’ve since seen her perform – she has an amazing core and her musicality is really inspiring.
 I was surprised when she said dance was her primary means of exercise, because I wasn’t sure you could really get those results just by dancing.
 But as she said, “it continues to keep me fit, but as with anything, you get out of it what you put into it.
 Because so much of the movement comes from the hips, thighs, and abdominals – it is a great core workout.”